 - i.
-It will be the responsibility of the Corporate Services and Budget and Treasury Department Budget and Treasury Department to; - ii.
+It will be the responsibility of all Business Units and Budget and Budget and Treasury Department to; - ii.
 At each reporting date consider whether there is an indication of a possibility of impairment for any asset.
-If there is an indication that an asset is impaired the Corporate Services Department will be responsible to instruct the Budget and Treasury Department using the asset to perform an impairment test that will have to be reported to the If the Corporate Services and Budget and Treasury Department are satisfied with the calculation, will refer the possible impairment to the Chief Financial Officer for approval.
+If there is an indication that an asset is impaired the business units will be responsible to perform an impairment test that will have to be reported to the Assets unit in Budget and Treasury Department, if satisfied with the calculation, will refer the possible impairment to the Chief Financial Officer for approval. - iii.

-iii.
 Irrespective of whether there is an indication of impairment, the entity shall also test intangible assets with indefinite useful life or an intangible asset.